Oath of office ceremony of Imran Khan: Ceremony

 The ceremony, hosted at the Aiwan-e-Sadr in Islamabad, was scheduled to begin at 9:30 am PKT but started a little after 10:00 am PKT.
 The ceremony started with the playing of the Qaumi Taranah, followed by a recitation from the Quran.

 Khan wore a simple black sherwani for the ceremony.
 First Lady of Pakistan Bushra Bibi was also in attendance.
 The first lady was clad in a white abaya.
 She sat in the first row next to National Assembly speaker Asad Qaiser.
 This was Bushra's first public appearance since her wedding to Khan earlier in 2018.

 The oath of office was administered in Urdu to Khan by the then-President Mamnoon Hussain and the state broadcaster PTV televised it live.

 The nine-course meal traditionally served after the oath of office ceremony was replaced with refreshments due to Khan's “austerity drive”.
 It was served in the grand hall of the President's House.

 Invitees

-Former Indian cricketer Navjot Singh Sidhu arrived in Pakistan via the Wagha border to attend Khan's ceremony.
+Former Indian cricketer Navjot Singh Sidhu arrived in Pakistan via the Wagha border to attend the oath-taking ceremony.
 Several members of Pakistan's 1992 Cricket World Cup winning squad, including Rameez Raja, Wasim Akram, Mushtaq Ahmed and Inzamam-ul-Haq were also present at the ceremony.

 Celebrities that attended the ceremony included, actor Jawed Sheikh and singers Salman Ahmad and Abrar ul Haq.

 The notable guests that were present at the ceremony included, caretaker Prime Minister Nasirul Mulk, National Assembly speaker Asad Qaiser, Punjab Assembly speaker Chaudhry Pervez Elahi, Chief of Army Staff Gen Qamar Javed Bajwa, Chief of Air Staff Marshal Mujahid Anwar Khan, Chief of Naval Staff Admiral Zafar Mahmood Abbasi and former National Assembly speaker Fehmida Mirza.